metoppv/improver/doc/source/metadata/Introduction.rst

     the data is.
-    (For the Met Office continually updating dataset, the ``blend_time`` will not be the same for all validity times, as forecasts in the near future are updated more frequently.)
+    (For the Met Office continually updating dataset, the ``blend_time`` will not be the same for all validity times, as forecasts in the near future are updated more frequently).
     Strictly, as ``blend_time`` is not part of the `CF Metadata Conventions`_ it should arguable include a 'namespace element' such as ``mosg__`` but it doesn't.